com-lihaoyi/scalatags/Readme.md

 </div>
 ```

+This custom import object also provides you a place to define your own custom tags that will be imported throughout your project e.g. a `js(s: String)` tag as shorthand for `script(src:=s)`.
+You can even override the default definitions, e.g. making `script` be a shorthand for `script(type:="javascript")` so that you can never forget to use your own custom version.

 The lesser used tags or styles are generally not imported wholesale by default, but you can always import the ones you need: